-GardenSpace is a landscape design studio specializing in residential gardens across Canberra and the region.
+GardenSpace is a Canberra-based landscape design studio specializing in residential garden design projects across the region.

 "The greatest gift of a garden is the restoration of the five senses." - Hanna Rion